rocky-linux/sig-core-toolkit/README.md

 * analyze -> Analysis utilities (such as download stats)
 * chat -> mattermost related utilities
-* iso -> Contains `empanadas`, which provides ISO, Compose, and Sync related utilities.
+* iso -> Contains `empanadas`, which provides legacy peridot ISO, Compose, and Sync related utilities.
-* mangle -> Manglers and other misc stuff
+* mangle -> Manglers, misc scripts that do not fit anywhere else
 * sync -> Sync tools, used to sync from compose directories to mirror for Rocky Linux

 How can I help?